Norway’s 3-Year Temporary Work Visa 2025: A Comprehensive Guide for International Professionals

 Q1: Can I switch employers after living in Norway?

 A1: Yes, but not always.
 You need to report to the UDI and apply again for consideration under the new employment.
-The new position must be on the terms of the visa and one of the eligible industries.
+The new position must be in one of the eligible industries and on the terms of the visa.

 Q2: Is the visa eligible for renewal after three years?

-A2: No, the visa itself cannot be extended for more than three years.
-You may, however, be eligible to apply for permanent residence on the expiry of your stay and on fulfillment of all the conditions specified.
+A2: No, the visa itself cannot be extended beyond three years.
+You may, however, be eligible to apply for permanent residence on the expiry of your stay and on fulfilment of all the conditions specified.

 Q3: Can I bring my spouse and children?